tatuylonen/wiktextract/README.md

 sense is a dictionary that may contain the following keys (among others, and more may be added in the future):

 * ``glosses`` - list of gloss strings for the word sense (usually only one).
 This has been cleaned, and should be straightforward text with no tagging.
-* ``nonglosses`` - list of gloss-like strings but that are not traditional glossary entries describing the word's meaning
 * ``tags`` - list of qualifiers and tags for the gloss.
 This is a list of strings, and may include words such as "archaic", "colloquial", "present", "participle", "plural", "feminine", and many others (new words may appear arbitrarily).
-Some effort has been put into trying to canonicalize various sources and styles of annotation into a consistent set of tags, but it is impossible to do an exact job at this.
-* ``senseid`` - list of textual identifiers collected for the sense.
-If there is a QID for the entry (e.g., Q123), those are stored in the ``wikidata`` field.
-* ``wikidata`` - list of QIDs (e.g., Q123) for the sense
-* ``wikipedia``- list of Wikipedia page titles (with optional language code prefix)
-* ``categories`` - list of category names extracted from (a subset) of the Category links on the page
+* ``categories`` - list of sense-disambiguated category names extracted from (a subset) of the Category links on the page
-* ``topics`` - list of topic names (kind of similar to categories but determined differently)
+* ``topics`` - list of sense-disambiguated topic names (kind of similar to categories but determined differently)
 * ``alt_of`` - list of words that his sense is an alternative form of; for example, for an abbreviation, this would typically be set to the full form
 * ``form_of`` - list of words that this sense is an inflected form of; for example, a participle form would typically set this to be the base form
 * ``translations`` - sense-disambiguated translation entries (see below)